Africa

 3 Tablespoons oil

 In a large bowl, combine flour, salt, and oil in a bowl and mix thoroughly.
-Add the water a little at a time to form a soft and sticky dough.
+Slowly add the water to form a soft and sticky dough.

-Turn onto a lightly floured surface; divide the dough into 8 equal parts and roll each piece into a circle.
-You can roll out the dough into a circle cook the Chapatis at this point.
+Turn onto a lightly floured surface.
+Divide the dough into 8 equal parts and roll each piece into a circle.
+You can cook the Chapatis at this point.
 However, if you want a flaky and well-layered chapati, move on with the rest of the steps below.

-Lightly brush the rolled out chapati with some Oil and roll it as you would roll up a mat.
-At this point, it should be like a rope then roll the ”rope-like” to form a coil then pull the tip towards the center of the coil and tuck in using your index finger then cover it up with a damp towel and leave it to rest for about 10 to 15 minutes.
-(Please refer to image above)
+Lightly brush the rolled out chapati with some oil and roll it as you would roll up a mat.
+At this point, it should be like a rope.
+Then roll the ”rope” to form a coil.
+Pull the tip towards the center of the coil and tuck it in using your index finger.
+Cover it up with a damp towel and leave it to rest for about 10 to 15 minutes.

-Flour your work surface again and start rolling out each of the coiled dough to about 1/8th thickness (the dough will eventually shrink up to about 1-2/4 inch thickness).
+Flour your work surface again and start rolling out each of the coiled dough to about an 1/8th thickness (the dough will eventually shrink up to about 1/4-1/2 inch thickness).

 Preheat a non-stick pan or a heavy bottom skillet.
 Place the chapati on inside the pan and leave it to cook for a few seconds before disturbing it.

 Continue to flip over about one or two more times until you achieve your desired brownness.
-Serve hot or warm and enjoy with your favorite dish.
+Serve hot or warm.
+Enjoy with your favorite dish.